jeffbcross/omnibinder/README.md

 ## Overview

-The `OmniBinder` module is a framework to enable realtime data synchronization between AngularJS apps and various [protocols & persistence layers](#protocol).
+The `OmniBinder` module is a framework to enable realtime data synchronization between AngularJS apps and various [protocols & persistence layers](docs/protocol.md#protocol).

 The module is built to be flexible enough to support arbitrary protocols to react to in-memory model changes.
-Building a re-usable protocol is a matter of implementing the [interface](#iprotocol) expected by the `obBinder` service, then managing the details of reading, subscribing to, and writing to the persistence layer underneath.
+Building a re-usable protocol is a matter of implementing the [interface](docs/change-pipeline.md#iprotocol) expected by the `obBinder` service, then managing the details of reading, subscribing to, and writing to the persistence layer underneath.
 For example, a protocol could be written for HTML5 LocalStorage, a REST API, an API using WebSockets, or any combination of arbitrary technologies underneath.

 `OmniBinder` provides the following tools to make two-way data binding simple:

  * Bind scope models directly to a protocol, based on an optional protocol-specific [query](#binder).
  * [Change Pipelining](docs/change-pipeline.md): Bi-directional change pipelining supports writing of middleware-like functions to operate on a [`delta`](#delta) object in order after a change is registered from a local model or a protocol.
- * Small libraries with utility methods to add common processing to [Change Pipelines](docs/change-pipeline.md), such as [throttling](#throttler), [delta analysis](#differ), change batching (not yet implemented).
+ * Small libraries with utility methods to add common processing to [Change Pipelines](docs/change-pipeline.md), such as [throttling](#throttler) and change batching (not yet implemented).

 Currently, the `OmniBinder` toolchain is focused on supporting synchronization of strings, arrays, and objects, but should eventually have a good story for binary data.